fieldtrip/website/development/realtime/rda.md

     rda2ft localhost 51244

-After running this command on the terminal, to run with mne, modify this code (https://mne.tools/mne-realtime/auto_examples/plot_ftclient_rt_average.html) to run the above command.
-The FieldTrip Client will get the data.
+To execute this in combination with MNE, you can modify [this code](https://mne.tools/mne-realtime/auto_examples/plot_ftclient_rt_average.html) to run the above command.
+The `FieldTripClient` class will receive the data.

 #### Compilation